Policies and Procedures

 Students will always respect patient confidentiality in regard to all patients’ diagnoses, treatment, and records at all times.
 Students will follow all institution guidelines related to patient information and each institution’s HIPAA compliance policies and procedures.
 A violation of HIPPA policies will result in dismissal from the program.

-As described earlier in the program policies and procedures, in addition to academic ineligibility to complete this program, a student may be dismissed for inappropriate unprofessional attitudes and actions, as described in the Radiologic Technology Code of Ethics from the American Registry of Radiologic Technologists and the Practice Standards established by the profession.
+As described earlier in the program policies and procedures, in addition to academic ineligibility to complete this program, a student may be dismissed for inappropriate professional attitudes and actions, as described in the ARRT Standards of Ethics and the ASRT Practice Standards.
+These professional standards are important for students preparing to deliver a high standard of health care and service.

 Uniform Dress Code